aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 ```

 Replace the strings `{ROLE_ARN}`, `{REGION}`, and `{BUCKET_NAME}` with the values that you received as output from CDK.

+This example uses GitHub's Code Scanning feature to display the recommendations.
+Before you
+can use this feature, you need to enable it for your repository or organization (see [documentation](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/setting-up-code-scanning-for-a-repository)).
+If you are not planning on using this feature, omit the `Upload review result` part.

+You can also see all recommendations in you AWS Console.

 For Java, you should also add build instructions before the CodeGuru step and set the build folder in the CodeGuru Action to receive security recommendations.